About Winter Activities in Tignes

 This is one winter activity that doesn't require a lot of expensive equipment, just grab your sledge and head for the nearest snow-covered hill!
 You can pick up a sledge at one of the many ski hire shops or sports shops in Tignes.
 You can also try Paret sledging in Tignes - an old fashioned type of wooden sledge guaranteed to be lots of fun.

 Raquette à Neige or Snow-shoeing in and around Tignes is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and be sure to check the weather forecast before you go.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Be sure to check the weather forecast before you go.

 Snowmobile / Skidooing